 I have several cats.
 I have 4 litter boxes.
 I scoop them out every day.
 It sounds strange, but one litter box always only has urine in it, never any poop.
 The poop is always in the other 3 boxes!
 Try adding another box.
 Good luck.

 My first thought was add a second litter box, and I see most everyone has already mentioned that.
 Someone also mentioned not having too much litter in them.
 Very true!
 Cats do not like to sink up to their little ankles in the litter!
 Definitely scoop every day.

-By Lois B.
+By Scarlet B.